 Painless as well as painful vaccines are equally effective.
 So you can choose either for your baby.
 But do keep in mind that the painless vaccines are expensive.

 Immunization Schedule Based On the Choice of Vaccines

 According to the Indian Academy of Paediatrics, one should give the painful vaccine as follows:

-Primary Immunization: Should be given at the ages of six weeks, ten weeks and fourteen weeks.
+Primary Immunization: This should be given to babies at the ages of six weeks, ten weeks, and fourteen weeks.

-Booster Shots: Shots should be given at one and a half and five years of age.
+Booster Shots: Booster shots should be given to a child when he turns one and a half years of age and at five years of age.

 According to the Indian Academy of Paediatrics, one should give the painless vaccine as follows:

-Primary Immunization: The IAP recommends that the painless vaccine is given only in special circumstances for the primary vaccinations.
-Some of the special circumstances include allergic reactions to the previous dose of the painful vaccine or if the child suffers from neurological problems.
+Primary Immunization: The IAP recommends that the painless vaccine be given only in special circumstances for the primary vaccinations.
+Some of the special circumstances include allergic reactions to the previous dose of the painful vaccine or when the child suffers from neurological problems.

-While it is tempting for parents to want to spare their children the after-effects of the painful vaccination, its benefits over the painless vaccine are much greater.
-According to Paediatricians, it is all right to give your child the painless vaccine for the booster shots, but for their primary immunity, the painful but more effective vaccine should be given.
+As a parent, you might want to spare your child from the after-effects of the painful vaccination, but its benefits over the painless vaccine are much greater.
+It is all right to give your child the painless vaccine for the booster shots, but for their immunity, painful vaccines should be given.